Nice3point/Revit.Build.Tasks/Readme.md

 To disable it, set `<DisableImplicitFrameworkDefines>false</DisableImplicitFrameworkDefines>`.

-### Implicit global usings Target
+### Generate implicit global usings Target

 This target adds implicit global Usings depending on the installed Nuget packages.
-Helps to reduce the usings frequently encountered in a project
+Helps to reduce the usings frequently `using` in a project.

 | Using                       | Enabled by package          |
 |-----------------------------|-----------------------------|